daronphang/coding_resources/GO/interfaces.md

 ### Interfaces
 Interface types express generalizations or abstractions about the behaviors of other types.
 GO's interfaces are distinctive from other OOP langauges is that they are satisfied implicitly i.e. no need to declare all interfaces that a given concrete type satisfies but simply possessing the necessary methods is enough.
 Interfaces are about helping you to reuse code i.e. form a contract between different functions and types.
+Interfaces are able to take different sources of input and provide a common output i.e. Reader interface takes any type of data as input and outputs as []byte for anyone to work with.

 ```go
 // not ideal!